 The second method minimizes power consumption.
 Place switches on the appliances that run unnecessarily, turning them truly off an one when required.
 For small, but necessary loads - consider operating these at 12 or 24 volts DC.
 If this is not possible, a second smaller, inverter can be installed to run select loads more efficiently.
 By doing this, the inverter can return to a no-load or idle mode, where is uses very little power.

-For the latest news on renewable energy, click here.
+For the latest info on our upcoming workshops, click here.